Bekjon777/shibboleth-idp-dockerized/README.md

 ## Authors/Contributors

-This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which is funded by the program subscribers.
-Professional support/integration assistance for this module is available.
-For more information, visit <https://unicon.net/opensource/shibboleth>.
+This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/support), which was funded by Unicon's program subscribers.

 * John Gasper (<jgasper@unicon.net>)

+Unicon discontinued to maintain this image, I desided to fork this repository and modify it accordingly by our current needs and changes.

 ## LICENSE